saeub/eidon/docs/reference/cli/clean.md

                         experiment.json and recordings/).
   --areas AREAS         Area types to display as a backdrop (e.g., 'word').
                         Requires building the experiment with --area-images.
+  --stage-pattern STAGE_PATTERN
+                        Regex pattern to select stages to correct (e.g., 'trial_*').
+If not provided, all stages will be displayed.
   --apply               Apply the corrections to the gaze data and save a new
                         CSV file (no GUI).
 ```